bella-xia/cs349h-292Y-microassignments-students/hw2-hyperdim-computing/questions.md

 You can find a sample of generated image `sample_generated.png` for number `7` in the folder.

 **Q5.** Use `test_generative_model` function to test your generative model.
 Include a few pictures outputted by your generative model in your submission.

+I stored a few generated images inside the "generated-images" folder in the submission.